rockkytb/SoftEngII-P08-SPG/Retrospective/Retrospective-Template.md

 ### Macro statistics

-- Number of stories committed vs done
+- Number of stories committed vs done : 6 stories commited, 6 done
-- Total points committed vs done
+- Total points committed vs done : 55 points commited, 55 done
-- Nr of hours planned vs spent (as a team)
+- Nr of hours planned vs spent (as a team):

 **Remember**  a story is done ONLY if it fits the Definition of Done: